-The problem: Toilets often flush slowly due to an obstruction in the sewer line that impedes the flow of water to the toilet.
+The problem: Toilets often flush slowly due to a blockage in the sewer line that impedes the flow of water to the toilet.
 As the obstruction hinders water from reaching the toilet, there is a significant decrease in pressure, which results in a toilet that is slow to flush or doesn’t flush at all.

 The solution: If you suspect this is the problem, try running water from a fixture that is higher than the position of the toilet.
 If possible, try running water from a bathtub on the second floor or from a sink in the same bathroom.
 Once you begin running water, pay close attention to the toilet bowl.
 If you notice that the toilet bowl is shaking, the water is getting higher or the water is bubbling, the sewer line is most likely the culprit.
 If you think there is an issue with the sewer line, it’s best to call the professionals at Climate Design to diagnose and assess the situation.